Dungeon Peak (Washington)

 Dungeon Peak is a 5640 ft mountain summit located in the Cascade Range, in Kittitas County of Washington state.
 It is situated northeast of Hyak, Washington, near the north end of Keechelus Lake, within the Alpine Lakes Wilderness, on land managed by Wenatchee National Forest.
 Its nearest higher neighbor is Rampart Ridge, 0.66 mi to the north-northeast.
 The mountain is set above the Gold Creek valley on the western side, and Lake Lillian on the eastern side.
 Precipitation runoff from the peak drains into tributaries of the Yakima River.

 Climate

 Dungeon Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Weather fronts originating in the Pacific Ocean northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snow onto the Cascades (Orographic lift).
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
+Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.